The 2020 Census at a Glance

 Once every decade, the federal government conducts a census of the entire population to count everyone in the United States and record basic information about them.
 Our nation’s founders believed this data was so important that they mandated the decennial census in the Constitution.

-This will be the first census offered online and over the phone.
+This will be the first census offered online and over the phone while being available in 59 languages.
 All personal information recorded by the U.S. Census Bureau is not shared with any other department or branch of the government.
 Data is summarized and distributed by census blocks at the smallest scale.
 The census is safe and important.

 When is it?